 It was mostly this last piece of information that Ambrosia pondered in the ensuing silence, making it difficult to organize the rest of the questions in her head.
 She knew that her sister would not tell all she knew, loyalty to the Dark Lord demanded the keeping of any real secrets of his that she had been entrusted with.
 She decided on a question she thought was not only safe, but that she could twist to allow Bellatrix a chance to fawn on the Dark Lord, something Ambrosia had enjoyed listening to since her sister had become a Death Eater five years ago.

-As she had expected, Bellatrix let out a gleeful laugh.
+As she had expected, Bellatrix let out a bursting, incredulous laugh.

 “I am certain beyond a doubt that he is capable!”
-She intoned incredulously.
+She intoned.
 “I have seen him perform feats of magic that the filthy half-bloods running the Ministry could never hope to match.
-And it is an incredible pleasure to watch him in a duel!
-I have seen some of the most respected Aurors to surface in this new resistance fall at his feet, and when the Mudbloods and their sympathizers are finally driven into hiding the Ministry will be helpless to stop it.
-When that time comes, we will no longer have to abide scum like Ogden and Bagnold at the head of the institution that is supposed to symbolize magical leadership.
+It is an incredible pleasure to watch him in a duel.
+I have seen some of the most respected Aurors to surface in this new resistance fall at his feet, and while the Mudbloods and their sympathizers are finally being driven into hiding the Ministry will be helpless to stop it!
+When the Ministry falls, we will no longer have to abide scum like Ogden and Bagnold at the head of the institution that is supposed to symbolize magical leadership.
 Anything the Dark Lord desires, he will grasp in the end, with or despite the Order’s interference.
-If you had ever seen the same proofs of might that the Dark Lord has shown all of us who are faithful at his side, you would never ask me such a thing.”
+If you had ever seen the same proofs of might that the Dark Lord has shown all of us who are faithful at his side, you would not need to ask such a thing.”

 Ambrosia smiled in spite of herself.
 Bellatrix never could seem to resist throwing herself, and occasionally the Death Eaters at large into the conversation whenever she spoke of the Dark Lord.
 Oh, it could be wearing at times.
 But it was always endearing, and today Ambrosia found, most unusually, that this tendency of Bellatrix’s did not provoke jealousy in her.
 She was simply intrigued by it.
 Through five of her years at Hogwarts, she had gotten used to Bellatrix flaunting the fact that she was so close to the Dark Lord; basking in the envy of Ambrosia and their cousin Regulus.
 It was something that none of them acknowledged in words, only in exasperated looks and the occasional knowing smile from Bellatrix.
 The thought of the Dark Lord had always fascinated Ambrosia.
 She found it difficult to imagine that so much power could belong to a single wizard.
-She wondered how he had acquired it, and loved that it was possible for him to inspire such a degree of fear, awe and respect that the whole of the magical world would not dare to speak his name.
+She wondered how he had acquired it, and was enthralled by the fact that he could inspire such a degree of fear, awe and respect that the whole of the magical world would not dare to speak his name.
 Curious about his skills and his every mannerism, she had long cherished hearing whatever her sister or the Daily Prophet would say about him.

-The pair did not speak again until about ten minutes later when they gave their expressions of thanks to Kreacher, who had appeared in the doorway holding a large silver tray laden with sugar, honey, and two teacups arranged around a fat silver teapot.
+The two sisters did not speak again until about ten minutes later when they gave their expressions of thanks to Kreacher, who had appeared in the doorway holding a large silver tray laden with sugar, honey, and two teacups arranged around a fat silver teapot.
 They drank in silence for awhile, Ambrosia deep in thought about what she had been told and why.
-She figured it was simply because she was now both of age and out of school, and tried not to allow herself to contemplate the possibility of there being any more to it than that.
-Bellatrix glanced at her every so often, and the minutes passed comfortably.
+She figured it was simply because she was of age and out of school, and tried not to allow herself to contemplate the possibility of there being any more to it than that.
+Bellatrix glanced at her sister every so often, and the minutes passed in comfortable quiet.
 The audible ticking of an ancient grandfather clock and the cracks and pops of the fire were the only sounds they could hear until the old front door opened again, and whoever had just entered slammed the door behind them with enough force to make the drapes sway on their mounts.